JayJayMonster/queerly-positive/Readme.md

 Queerly Positive is a positive news application that aims to provide a safe and uplifting space for the LGBTQ+ community.
 It curates and showcases positive news stories, articles, and content related to the LGBTQ+ community, promoting inclusivity, acceptance, and celebration of diversity.

-### Why Queerly Positive?

-The LGBTQ+ community often faces discrimination, negativity, and underrepresentation in mainstream media.
-Queerly Positive aims to counter this by creating a platform that highlights the achievements, stories, and voices of the LGBTQ+ community in a positive and empowering way.
-It serves as a source of inspiration, encouragement, and hope for the community and its allies.

 ### How Queerly Positive Works

 Queerly Positive is built using the Nuxt.js framework and Tailwind CSS.
 It uses an API to gather and curate positive news stories and content related to the LGBTQ+ community.
-The application provides a user-friendly interface for browsing and exploring these stories.
+The application provides a user-friendly interface for browsing, filtering and exploring these stories.

 ## Getting Started